What to know about ‘Tiger King,’ the shocking Netflix series that has captivated the Internet

 Supporting characters:

 While the hatred between Joe and Carole is the crux of the series, the directors spend time with an increasingly hard-to-believe cast of supporting characters.
-They include Doc Antle, owner of the Myrtle Beach Safari, recently raided by police (Antle is not pleased with his portayal in the series); Mario Tabraue, a former Florida drug kingpin and animal dealer who draws comparisons to “Scarface”; Jeff Lowe, Joe’s ex-business partner who used to bring baby tiger cubs into Las Vegas hotels; and Kelci “Saff” Saffery, Joe’s employee whose arm was bitten off by a tiger and returned to work a few days after her amputation.
+They include Doc Antle, owner of the Myrtle Beach Safari, recently raided by police (Antle is not pleased with his portrayal in the series); Mario Tabraue, a former Florida drug kingpin and animal dealer who draws comparisons to “Scarface”; Jeff Lowe, Joe’s ex-business partner who used to bring baby tiger cubs into Las Vegas hotels; and Kelci “Saff” Saffery, Joe’s employee whose arm was bitten off by a tiger and who returned to work a few days after her amputation.

-Every time they introduce a new character on Tiger King, it’s like, “Oh good, maybe THIS PERSON will talk some sense into everybody.”
-Then five minutes later it’s like, “And the next day that guy robbed a bank using a lion”— Chase Mitchell (@ChaseMit) March 26, 2020

 What Carole thinks of “Tiger King”:

-She’s not a fan —Carole posted a long blog post to refute the show’s “lies” and said she was misled by the directors, who told her they wanted to expose abuse of big cats.
-“There are not words for how disappointing it is to see that the docuseries not only does not do any of that, but has had the sole goal of being as salacious and sensational as possible to draw viewers," she wrote.
+She’s not a fan — Carole posted a long blog post to rebut the show’s “lies” and said she was misled by the directors, who told her they wanted to expose abuse of big cats.
+“There are not words for how disappointing it is to see that the docuseries not only does not do any of that, but has had the sole goal of being as salacious and sensational as possible to draw viewers,” she wrote.

 What Joe thinks of “Tiger King”:

 Although he just filed a $94 million lawsuit against government agencies for the loss of his property, the directors say Joe is quite happy.
-“He is absolutely ecstatic about the series and the idea of being famous," Goode told the Los Angeles Times.
+“He is absolutely ecstatic about the series and the idea of being famous,” Goode told the Los Angeles Times.
 “He’s absolutely thrilled.
 I think he is trying to be an advocate for — no surprise — criminal justice reform.
-He is in a cage and of course he’s gonna say that he now recognizes what he did to these animals.”
+He is in a cage and of course he’s going to say that he now recognizes what he did to these animals.”

 Read more: